163 SOUTH FIRST STREET, FULTON, NY (315) 592-4453

 CIRCLE OF SECURITY (The Circle of Security is a relationship-based early intervention program designed to enhance attachment security between parents and children.)

-If you have any questions and to sign up for this class, please contact our Deputy Director, Carol Gazitano at firstname.lastname@example.org or call 315-592-4453, ext.
-3118
+If you have any questions or want to sign up for this class, please contact our Deputy Director, Carol Gazitano at firstname.lastname@example.org or call 315-592-445

 The Child Advocacy Center does not want any family to feel they are alone when a child has disclosed abuse or when abuse is suspected.
 You are encouraged to read the information posted on our site and contact the center for additional support or guidance when needed.

 - The Relationship Between Child Maltreatment and Adult Health

 - The Relationship Between Child Maltreatment and Child/Adolescent Well-Being

 - The Relationship Between Child Maltreatment and Academic Achievement

 - Maltreated Children: The High Risk of Poly-victimization